Andrew McCutchen Player Props: Pirates vs. Guardians

-The Pittsburgh Pirates, including Andrew McCutchen (.313 on-base percentage in past 10 games, 67 points below season-long percentage), battle starter Xzavion Curry and the Cleveland Guardians at PNC Park, Monday at 7:05 PM ET.
+On Tuesday, Andrew McCutchen (.292 on-base percentage in past 10 games, 86 points below season-long percentage) and the Pittsburgh Pirates face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
+First pitch is at 7:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Giants.
+He had a one-hit performance in his last game (1-for-4) against the Guardians.

 Andrew McCutchen Game Info & Props vs. the Guardians